ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 share room policy, and add participants to and remove participants from rooms.
 MIMI describes messages between providers, leaving most aspects of the provider-internal client-server communication up to the provider.
-MIMI integrates the Messaging Layer Security protocol to provide end-to-end security assurances, including authentication of protocol participants, confidentiality of messages exchanged within a room, and agreement on the state of the room.
+MIMI integrates the Messaging Layer Security (MLS) protocol to provide end-to-end security assurances, including authentication of protocol participants, confidentiality of messages exchanged within a room, and agreement on the state of the room.